Analytical and EZmock covariance validation for the DESI 2024 results: Results

 \Cref{fig:shapefit-avg-lrg-lowz} shows the differences in the ShapeFit parameters and their respective error estimates.
 Similarly to the BAO analysis, the parameter estimates show on average no significant bias due to the covariance matrix choice.
 However, the error estimates are significantly affected by the matrix choice, with biases of around 3\% for the dilation parameters, 3\% for $m$ and 9\% for $f$.
 The individual measurements for the comparison statistics can be found in \cref{tab:shapefit-avg-all-tracers}.
 From these tests, we conclude that the analytical covariance estimate in Fourier space does not provide results consistent with the corresponding sample covariance in terms of ShapeFit parameters.

 To rule out problems with the fitting pipeline and in particular in our choice of minimiser, we perform equivalent tests in configuration space using the corresponding pre-reconstruction RascalC covariance matrices.
+These fits are performed in the range of $s\in[30,150]\hMpc$ with a binning of $4\hMpc$.
 These results are listed in \cref{tab:shapefit-avg-all-tracers-rascalc}.
 Overall, the agreement between the analytic and mock covariances in the configuration space, in terms of error estimates, is better than in Fourier space by as much as a factor 2 (e.g. $\sigma_{df}$).